decodingchris/promptmetrics/README.md

     ```

 3.  **Create Environment & Install Dependencies:**
-    This single command creates a virtual environment in `.venv` and installs all necessary packages.
+    This single command creates a virtual environment in `.venv` and installs all necessary packages, including development tools.
     ```bash
-    uv sync --dev
+    uv sync --all-extras
     ```

 4.  **Set Up Your API Keys:**